About The Medieval Banquet

-The Medieval Banquet is close to celebrating its 40th birthday and over the years many figures, apparitions and torsos have been sighted gracing our banqueting halls and bays.
+Over the years many figures, apparitions and torsos have been sighted gracing our banqueting halls and bays.
 Some of our staff have been here over 30 years and the tales they could tell… keep your eyes/senses open when you come for a visit.

 A thousand years ago the Middle Ages was taking place, right here, beneath your very feet!

 When our knights courageously take to the banquet floor and battle it is not just for your entertainment!
 It is also in some part to re-enact our history here, the heritage of our location; a homage to the Guild of the Knights of Portsoken who, as far back as a millennium ago were battling on this very spot for honour, for exercise and for the entertainment of the king.

 In around the middle of the 10th century ‘King Edgar the peaceful’ (d.
 AD975) granted to thirteen knights in his retinue a soke (parcel of land) in exchange for services rendered to the crown, namely regular jousting tournaments.